Sebastian Kris: 2024

 Kris played 21 games for Canberra in the 2024 NRL season as the club finished 9th on the table.

 2025

-In round 1 of the 2025 NRL season, Kris scored two tries in Canberra's 30-8 victory over the New Zealand Warriors.
+In round 1 of the 2025 NRL season, Kris scored two tries in Canberra's 30–8 victory over the New Zealand Warriors.

 Kris played 21 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
 Kris played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

+2026

+Kris featured in 15 matches for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.